fresconews/guides/branches.md

 ```

 ## Bug Fixes & Hot Fixes
 Depending on the timeline for a bug fix, you may either branch it off of the master or development working copy.
 If you're fixing a critical bug, you should almost always branch off the bug as a **hotfix branch**.
-Hotfix and bug fixes should be prefixed with `hotfix-` to indicate what the branch is for.
+Hotfix and bug fixes should be prefixed with "hotfix-" to indicate what the branch is for.
 So if your bug/hot fix needs to go immediately to the production deployment, first, branch it off of master and merge it back in when complete, and second, merge the fix into the development branch you're currently working on.
 Alternatively, you can just merge the master branch into your development branch to get the latest fixes as described in, "Keeping up to date."

 ## Keeping up to date